-- Trade Act Fact Sheet (DOL)
+- Trade Act Fact Sheets (DOL)

 - Trade Act Programs: Key Terms Defined (DOL)

-- Trade Act Directives (Federal)
+- Trade Act Directives (DOL)

 The National Employment Law Project (NELP) has a practical guide to help with filing successful petitions.
 "Getting Certified for Trade Adjustment Assistance: A Guide for Unions, Workforce Agencies, and Community Groups" is available at no cost.
 This manual begins by discussing the basics of getting certified for TAA.
 A detailed overview of the legal requirements for TAA certification follows.
 It includes a review of a sample TAA petition and supporting materials.
 Throughout the manual are practical tips based upon the experience of NELP that will help you get favorable TAA certification decisions from the U.S. Department of Labor.

 Below are several resources for helping people cope with job loss and personal finances.
 These resources that are free and downloadable.

 - UW Extension Publications, Family Finance and Consumer Issues has numerous articles on coping with stress, job loss, personal finances and managing your limited resources.